Ralo93/Bachelor-Thesis/README.md

 Interested in genetic algorithms or a starting point to explore the internet of tomorrow? <br>
 Then I encourage you to read the first chapter of the BachelorThesis.pdf above! <p>
 This project includes all files associated with my bachelor thesis, covering the PDF version of my thesis, the implemented code and an introduction to the ALEVIN2 environment. <p>
+I felt like saying that my actual code is very messy.
+This was the first major open source project I tried to support with very little programming knowledge.
+While managing to get the GUI actually running my algorithm (after a challenging installation procedure for newcomers) and getting my expected results after partly minutes of runtime, I no longer had the strength to refactor anything. <p>
+So be prepared looking at my code!
+I remember affectionately calling it "the battlefield".

 ## Sources
 The project I supported can be found at: https://sourceforge.net/projects/alevin/ from where I used v2.2. <br>